|

 This Gothic style church was designed by architect TJ Collins and constructed in 1895 with a native green limestone exterior.

-Dixon Studio is currently restoring the century old stained glass windows, including five from the Franz Mayer Studio of Munich.
+Dixon Studio recently restored the century old stained glass windows, including five from the Franz Mayer Studio of Munich.

 Established in 1746, this historic parish was the spiritual home of colonists and revolutionaries.
 The current church was built in 1855 and houses 12 Tiffany stained glass windows and a fine pipe organ from Taylor & Boody.